 - that the goods comply with the requirements of legal regulations.

 2. If a defect appears within six months after the takeover of the goods by the Purchaser, it shall be deemed that the goods were defective already during the takeover.
 The Purchaser shall be entitled to exercise the right from a defect of consumer goods within twenty four months from takeover.
 This provision shall not apply to goods sold for a lower price due to a defect for which a lower price was agreed upon, to wear and tear of the goods caused by its normal use, and in the case of used goods, to a defect corresponding to the use or wear and tear that the goods have before takeover by the Purchaser or arising from the nature of the goods.
+Partial loss of battery capacity is a normal result of usage and aging and is not considered a defect.

 3. In the event of a defect, the Purchaser may submit a complaint to the Seller and require: